 If there’s a single suite of apps that users need on nearly every device with screen and a keyboard, it’s Office, Microsoft’s suite of productivity applications.
 For two decades Microsoft Office has been how people around the world get work done.
 Companies and small businesses around the world don’t just use it.
 Many of their employees live in its Outlook email and calendar tool.
 Word, Excel and PowerPoint are the apps that millions of students and teachers rely on for creating presentations, writing papers and more.

 It’s the third part of its approach that has gotten Microsoft the most credit with small businesses and users who’d become fed up with paying around $139.99 for Microsoft Office Home & Student.
-Launched just two years ago, Microsoft’s Office 365 has done to productivity apps what Spotify and Zune did to music.
+Launched just two years ago, Microsoft’s Office 365 has done to productivity apps what Spotify did to music and Netflix did to video.

 Yes, You’re Renting Microsoft Office

 When I compare Office 365 to Spotify, the subscription music service, I’m not kidding.
 Seriously, the business model and benefits for subscribers are almost identical.

 Instead of paying for Office 2016 up front, Office 365 allows users to pay as little as $6.99 a month or $69 a year, to rent Office.
 The idea of Office 365 is to make buying a legitimate copy of Office reasonable for everyone.
 Remember, retailers and PC makers used to slap Windows buyers with the hidden cost of Office right before check out.
 The added cost of Office was always a problem for the Windows ecosystem, especially since many users just assumed that every Windows PC included it at no additional charge.

 Like renting subscription music or an apartment, when you stop paying for Office 365, the apps stop working.
 You’ll still be able to open those documents and create new ones in the free Office Online web app, but that is all you can do until you subscribe to the service again.